Juan Carlos Poveda

 “Star Tourism” is becoming increasingly popular among tourists.
 If you too want to sign up for this experience of gazing and interpreting the firmament, we recommend that you come to Spain, which has some of the best vantage points in the world to marvel at the sky at night.
 Combine your passion for astronomy with an unforgettable trip to the countryside.

 You can book your astrotourist activities and experiences on this page.
 Here you'll find information on prices, the dates when you can do the activity, how long it takes, what language options are available and its target public.

 Its clear skies have preserved their natural darkness owing to the lack of light pollution.
 There is a high number of useful observation hours there.
 The good climate also affords a lot of nights with clear skies.
 A lot of the areas from which the stars can be observed are protected natural areas, such as nature reserves, that are sure to impress visitors.
 In addition to the magnificent installations, there are country house lodges and small hotels in Spain that specialise in star gazing.
 These usually have planispheres or star charts, educational materials and a telescope.
 Can you imagine seeing the image of the Milky Way from a castle courtyard?
 There are companies and associations that specialise in organising events for important moments such as eclipses and meteor showers.
-Indeed, Tenerife even hosts the Starmus Festival, which is aimed at astronomy, science and music enthusiasts and which has counted with people of the stature of Stephen Hawking as speakers.
+Indeed, Tenerife even hosts the Starmus Festival, which is aimed at astronomy, science and music enthusiasts and at which people of the stature of Stephen Hawking have been speakers.
 It is usually held in June or July.
 You can combine star gazing with other activities such as horse riding, cycling, hiking and nature watching or simply relaxing in the natural surroundings.

 Guaranteed destinations for star gazing: Starlight Certifications